Difference Between Test Scenario Vs Test Case.

 The look on the faces was clearly conveying that I made a big mistake by suggesting it.
 Although no one denied the idea no one even accepted.
 Everyone felt that following the tradition, i.e. writing test case documents, would be safer.
 I could not argue.

-We were in the meet again and were discussing ideas to meet the critical deadline.
-The application was mainly about search and generating different reports via different menu items.
+We were in the meeting again and were discussing ideas to meet the critical deadline.
+The application was mainly about searching and generating different reports via different menu items.
 Documenting test cases was supposed to snatch most of the time and we were not sure, how much the document was going to use to the client.

 With time, as everything is changing, the software industry and processes also have changed a lot.

 - There is no time constraint (I don’t think it’s possible).

-- Testers are fresher or unknown to product
+- Testers are fresher or unknown to the product.

 - Company policy (I strongly believe that it can be changed).